 - Feel ‘less toxic’

-Coffee enemas only need to be done daily for few years while you’re detoxing, then can be done occasionally as needed.
+Coffee enemas only need to be 2-3 times per week for few years while you’re detoxing, then can be done occasionally as needed.
 With Gerson Therapy for cancer and chronic illness, people perform 4-6 coffee enemas every day!
 Unless you have cancer or are very sick with a chronic illness, I recommend doing a coffee enema whenever there is a need, which can be once a day, once every few days or once a week.
 If you are healthy, once a week should be sufficient.

 Step 1 – Materials

 - Buy a 2-quart enema bucket or bag.
 An enema bucket is so much easier to pour the coffee into and easier clean.
 Enema bags from the drug store are also made of plastic, which I would avoid.
 I recommend a medical grade silicone bag if you prefer a bag.

 Step 2 – Preparation of coffee